 “We are so proud of Lucy and Jack.
 They hosted the stand at our senior living community, and it has really brought our neighbors together for a wonderful afternoon for the cause.
 It’s a highlight for our family because it gives the children a sense of power over Parkinson’s,” says their grandmother Diana Clark.

-Mid-Hudson Valley Support Group Raises More than $10,000 at Fourth Annual Walk
+Mid-Hudson Valley Support Group Raises $15,000 at Fifth Annual Walk

-The Parkinson's Support Group of the Mid-Hudson Valley, led by Chairwoman Nancy Redkey, raised more than $10,000 for PDF this Parkinson's Awareness Month.
-Their fourth annual "Walk Over Water," held on April 27, 2014, in the Walkway Over the Hudson State Historic Park in Poughkeepsie, NY, featured free educational materials, Parkinson's awareness materials and activities for children.
-New York State Senator Terry Gipson presented a proclamation declaring April Parkinson's Awareness Month in NY and recognized the support group's efforts.
-The support group has raised nearly $55,000 for PDF in the last four years from the walk and their annual letter writing campaign.
+The Parkinson's Support Group of the Mid-Hudson Valley, led by Chairwoman Nancy Redkey, raised $15,000 for PDF at their fifth annual "Walk Over Water," held on April 26, 2015, in the Walkway Over the Hudson State Historic Park in Poughkeepsie, NY.
+It featured free educational materials, Parkinson's awareness materials and activities for children.
+New York State Senator Sue Serino and County Executive Marc Molinaro presented a proclamation declaring April Parkinson's Awareness Month in NY.
+The support group has raised more than $80,000 for PDF in the last five years from the walk and their annual letter writing campaign.